-- Scenario: The remaining burgers are moved to the same pan to place in the hot-holding cabinet between lunches.
-Burgers containing soy are placed on one side of the pan, and soy-free burgers are on the other. - Hazard: Cross-contact may have occurred between soy burgers and beef burgers. - Best practice: Mark the burgers in accordance with your school food allergy management plan that they are not safe to serve to students with soy allergies.
+- Scenario: The remaining burgers are moved to the same pan to place in the hot-holding cabinet between meals.
+Burgers containing soy are placed on one side of the pan, and soy-free burgers are on the other. - Hazard: Cross-contact may have occurred between soy burgers and beef burgers. - Best practice: Mark the burgers in accordance with your program's food allergy management plan that they are not safe to serve to children with soy allergies.